 - The estate of the decedent may transfer the transferrable NFTE not later than two years from the date of death of the permit holder as listed on the death certificate, pursuant to Section 150.03(d)(3), Title 14, of the CCR.

 Additional Required Documentation needed upon the Death of the Permittee

-- Copy of the death certificate.
+- Copy of the death certificate of the permit holder.

 FGC Section 8102, allows for the transfer of a limited entry commercial fishing permit, provided a working partner is a spouse, child, or sibling of the permittee.
 A working partner is also defined as a person who can prove an investment or equity in the vessel or gear used in the fishery who would otherwise have been eligible for a permit but did not obtain one because he or she was working with or was a partner with the permittee.
 The working partner shall provide substantial evidence of an actual physical working participation aboard the vessel supported by copies of trip settlement sheets and of logbooks.

 License and Revenue Branch

 1740 N. Market Blvd.

 Evaluation of the transfer request Evaluation of the transfer request will take approximately 20 business days after receipt by the License and Revenue Branch provided additional documentation is not required.
 If approved, a letter authorizing the transfer will be sent to the permit holder and transferee with instructions on the process for completing the transfer.